jasonli8408/Sudoku-solver/README.md

 How to use our program:
 - Run the main class
-- Enter some numbers, or no numbers, and click "Create New Puzzle" to initialize the game
+- Enter some numbers, or no numbers, and click "Create New Puzzle" to initialize the game.
+Make sure the numbers on the board before creating the new puzzle doesn't violate sudoku rules.
 - Fill out the boxes and click "Check Result" to see whether your answer is correct
 - During your process, you can click "Reset" to get back to game initial state
 - You can click on "Solve" to directly get answer, performed by our **Sudoku backtracking algorithm**